dddrrreee/cs140e-23win/labs/14-vm-ops/README.md

     cache).
 Do *not* clean the data cache since it will potentially write garbage back to memory)
   - Make sure you put in any B2 ordering operations.
+  - As mentioned above: `armv6-coprocessor-asm.h` has many useful assembly instructions and page numbers.
   - Replace the calls in both labs and make sure your tests still pass.

 ----------------------------------------------------------------------